yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The Vulnerability Assessment dashboard is displayed.](media/sql-mi-vulnerability-assessment-dashboard.png "Vulnerability Assessment dashboard")

-    > Scans are run on a schedule, so if you see a message that no vulnerabilities are found your database may not have been scanned yet.
+    >**Note**: Scans are run on a schedule, so if you see a message that no vulnerabilities are found your database may not have been scanned yet.
 You will need to run a scan manually.
 To do this, select the **Scan** button on the toolbar, and follow any prompts to start a scan.
 This will take a minute or so to complete.

 4. In the scan results, take a few minutes to browse both the Failed and Passed checks, and review the types of checks that are performed.
 In the **Failed** the list, locate the security check for **Transparent data encryption**.
 This check has an ID of **VA1219**.